forgo/the-elements-of-web-style/README.md

 - [Ideal line length for content](http://maxdesign.com.au/articles/em/)

 ## V. A FEW MATTERS OF FORM
-1) Maintain proportionality.
+### 1) Maintain proportionality.

 Dimensional styles such as `font-size`, `padding`, `margin`, `border`, `box-shadow`, and so on within the `<body>` of the site should resize proportionally with screen size and device orienation.

 Maintaining these proportions can be accomplished with a globally-applied CSS `@media` rules.
 These rules are a sequence of `min-width` thresholds about which the base font size and animated properties<sup>[2](#animated-properties)</sup> can be transitioned.
-The `min-width`s and `font-size` specified here are intended by be absolute units<sup>[3](#css-units)</sup> (e.g. - `px`).
-Subsequent dimensional styles set in the application use relative units (e.g. - `em`) to maintain proportion relative to the absolute font-size set at the different thresholds.
+The `min-width`s and `font-size` specified here are intended to be absolute units<sup>[3](#css-units)</sup> (e.g. - `px`).

 The `font-size`s and thresholds are up to the designer and may be different for different content and font types.
 The `font-size`s are easily tweaked after the fact to produce optimal proportion.
 In theory, more thresholds account for more use cases.

 In practice, we can leverage the fact that most devices have common resolutions<sup>[4](#screen-resolutions)</sup> in `px` units, so common factors among screen resolutions should suffice.
+Keep in mind `font-size` may not need to jump whole pixel values between adjacent thresholds.
+If so, these threshold boundaries can be collapsed.

 ### Example
 ```css